PlanktoScope/streamlit-classification-app-with-fastapi-support/README.md

 After you have applied the pallet so that the streamlit demo app's container is running, you can access the streamlit demo app from your web browser at <http://localhost/ps/streamlit-demo>.

-Before you can use the streamlit demo app, you will need to download a classification model file (e.g. <https://github.com/PlanktoScope/streamlit-classification-app/releases/download/models%2Fdemo-1/effv2s_no_norm_DA+sh_20patience_256x256_50ep_loss.pth>) into `~/.local/share/planktoscope/models`.
+Before you can use the demo app, you will need to download a classification model weights file (e.g. <https://github.com/PlanktoScope/streamlit-classification-app/releases/download/models%2Fdemo-1/effv2s_no_norm_DA+sh_20patience_256x256_50ep_loss.pth>) into `~/.local/share/planktoscope/models`; by default the model weights file must be for the `efficientnet_v2_s` model architecture, but you can use the `efficientnet_v2_m` model architecture instead by disabling the `torchvision-model-efficientnet-v2-s` feature flag of the pallet's `apps/ps/streamlit-demo` package deployment.

 ## License
 This project is licensed under the [Apache-2.0](https://www.apache.org/licenses/LICENSE-2.0).